-Literature Review: All groups must use the program Endnote for their literature searches and literature review.
+Literature Review: All groups must use the program Endnote (or other similar program) for their literature searches and literature review.
 This program will facilitate keeping track of the literature and recording of the references in the written report.

 Website

 The abstracts of all Masters Research projects will be uploaded onto the McGill School of Physical and Occupational website.